 - ½ lb all purpose or high gluten flour

-- 3 tablespoons cold water as needed
+- 3 tablespoons cold water or as needed to make a smooth dough

 Instructions